mlflow/mlflow/docs/source/llms/deployments/guides/step1-create-deployments.rst

         export OPENAI_API_KEY=your_api_key_here

-Step 3: Configure the Deployments Server
+Step 3: Configure the gateway server
 ----------------------------------------
-Third, set up several routes for the Deployments Server to host.
-The configuration of the Deployments Server is done through editing a YAML file that is read by the server initialization command (covered in step 4).
+Third, set up several routes for the gateway server to host.
+The configuration of the gateway server is done through editing a YAML file that is read by the server initialization command (covered in step 4).

-Notably, the Deployments Server allows real-time updates to an active server through the YAML configuration;
+Notably, the gateway server allows real-time updates to an active server through the YAML configuration;
 service restart is not required for changes to take effect and can instead be done simply by editing the configuration file that is defined at server start, permitting dynamic route creation without downtime of the service.